Time catches up with India's traditional bazaars

 "For the small things, the 1 rupees, 5 rupees, people come to me," says Vilas Perde, as he sold a small bag of dried chickpeas to a taxi driver for 2 rupees (4 cents) in Mumbai.

-"But for the big things, the expensive things, they can go elsewhere," he said, gesturing towards the tall commercial building that loomed over the street.
+"But for the big things, the expensive things, they can go elsewhere," he said, gesturing toward the tall commercial building that loomed over the street.

 It was Big Bazaar, and a possible glimpse of the future.